lionkeng/langgraph-starter/README.md

 # langgraph-starter

-This is a mono-repo created to explore langgraphJS.
+This is a mono-repo created to explore [langgraphJS](https://github.com/langchain-ai/langgraphjs).
+Examples in the Langgraph repo are listed as Jupyter notebooks.
+In this repo, we are hashing out (similar) examples but as Typescript code files.
+This repo also gives you a basic template with all the tooling to start a nodeJS project with Typescript and Langgraph.

 ## tooling